This post may contain affiliate links. See my disclosure policy.

 Instructions

-- Season.
-Remove the chicken from the plastic and pat it dry with paper towels—season with Italian seasoning, ½ teaspoon of salt, ½ teaspoon of black pepper, and paprika.
+- Season the chicken: Sprinkle the chicken with Italian seasoning, paprika, ½ teaspoon of salt, and ½ teaspoon of black pepper.

-- Cook the pasta, reserve the cooking water, and drain.
-In the meantime, bring a large pot of (generously salted) water to a boil.
-Once it reaches a rolling boil, add the pasta and cook until al dente, about 8-10 minutes.
-Reserve 1-2 cups of the pasta cooking water, then drain the pasta.
+- Boil the pasta: While the chicken cooks, bring a large pot of salted water to a boil.
+Add the fettuccine and cook until al dente according to package instructions.
+Reserve 1 to 2 cups of pasta water, then drain the pasta (do not rinse).

-- Make a roux (optional).
-If you prefer a thicker Alfredo sauce, whisk 1-2 tablespoons of flour (max!), ½ teaspoon of salt, ½ teaspoon of black pepper, into the butter.
+- Thicken the sauce: Whisk 1-2 tablespoons of flour, ½ teaspoon of salt, and ½ teaspoon of black pepper into the butter.
 Whisk continuously until it turns a light golden color.

-- Add the drained pasta.
-Add the drained fettuccine pasta and toss to coat in the sauce.
-Season with additional salt and black pepper, to taste.
+- Toss with pasta: Add the drained fettuccine to the skillet and toss until evenly coated in the sauce.
+Taste and season with additional salt and black pepper, if needed.

-- Slice the chicken, garnish, and serve.
-Slice the chicken into thin strips and serve it directly over the pasta or divided among serving bowls.
-Garnish with fresh chopped parsley, additional Parmesan, a splash of lemon juice, and black pepper, if dresired.
+- Slice and serve: Slice the rested chicken and serve over the pasta or toss it in just before serving.
+Garnish with chopped parsley, extra Parmesan, black pepper, and a squeeze of lemon juice if desired.

 Notes